-Here it is 20 + years later and I’m still at it (although with the acknowledgement that the kind of Neuromuscular Therapy I now practice is certainly easier on my wrists than basic massage.)
+Here it is almost 30 years later in 2018, and I’m still at it (although with the acknowledgement that the kind of Neuromuscular Therapy I now practice is certainly easier on my wrists than basic massage.)

-It was called “Bee Sting Therapy” and I’m not even going to waste ink or bytes describing the theory behind it.
+It was called “Bee Sting Therapy” and I’m not even going to waste “ink” describing the theory behind it.
 What it involved was getting a jar full of live honey bees and taking them out one at a time with tongs and getting them to sting me right over the tendons in question!
 (I know, I know – Don’t say it.)

 And this was not a one-shot deal!
 Once the swelling and itching went down I was instructed to “rinse and repeat” ARRRGGGHHH!